masc-ucsc/livehd/docs/projects.md

 * neovim highlight, indent, fold support
 * Integrate with atom-hide as extra language

 In addition to the packages, there should be an iterator that use the incremental builder to support incremental changes.

-* Generate a lnast out of the tree-sitter pyrope grammar

 ## Parallel forward/backward traversal